 - Reinforce your child's role in the family, especially as the older sibling.

-- Give your older child "seniority" by providing special jobs at home so he or she can contribute to the family.
+- Give your older child "seniority" by providing special jobs at home so they can contribute to the family.

-- Be sure to praise the older child when he or she behaves well or does good work.
+- Be sure to praise the older child when they behave well or does good work.

-- Giving your child an allowance may also be important, depending on his or her age.
+- Giving your child an allowance may also be important, depending on their age.

 - Spend time alone with your older child throughout the day and especially at bedtime.